The current state of security -- Insights from the German software industry: Interview Analysis

-In examining the collection of security requirements, it is immediately apparent that none of the interview participants named any of the formally defined approaches such as SQUARE \cite{square} or SREP \cite{MELLADO2007244}.
-However, the activities that make up these approaches were mentioned individually.
-Thus, from the literature, we have identified three aspects: 'Threat Modeling', 'Risk Analysis', and 'Requirement Review'.
-Threat Modeling was mentioned by 5 of the companies \ref{code_sreq}.
-The process of risk analysis in the collection of security requirements, on the other hand, was not explicitly mentioned by any of the participants.
-However, it should be noted that 7 of the companies said that an analysis is conducted for the collection of security requirements.
-Since no more detailed information is available on what exactly is done in this analysis, it is possible that some of the companies perform Threat Modeling and a risk analysis in this step but have not mentioned it.
-Without further investigation in this direction, no statement can be made on this.
-The Requirement Review can be directly identified in the statements of the participants.
+The `Requirement Review' can be directly identified in the statements of the participants.
 Thus, the approach of the implicit capture of security requirements is precisely this procedure.
 However, where they differ is that the Requirement Review in the literature is conducted in the context of an extended process like SREP.
 This also includes elements of Threat Modeling and Risk Analysis.
 However, from the statements of the participants, it cannot be concluded that these elements are also carried out in the implicit process.
 Another difference between the literature and practice is which collections of requirements are used for the Requirement Review.
 OWASP is mentioned in both cases, but they differ in the ISO standard used.
 The participants stated in the survey that the ISO standard is used as the basis for their security assessment.
 However, it was not clearly stated which ISO standard is meant.
 In the further course of the interviews, ISO 27001 is increasingly mentioned, suggesting a connection.
 The standard CC/ISO 15408 used by SREP \cite{MELLADO2007244} was not mentioned in any of the interviews.